wizxrd123/nos/docs/contracts/using-for.rst

     struct Data { mapping(uint => bool) flags; }
     // Now we attach functions to the type.
-    // This is valid in the rest of the module.
+    // The attached functions can be used throughout the rest of the module.
     // If you import the module, you have to
-    // repeat the statement there, potentially as
+    // repeat the using directive there, for example as
     //   import "flags.sol" as Flags;
     //   using {Flags.insert, Flags.remove, Flags.contains}
     //     for Flags.Data;